scottillogical/db_sync/README.md

 Have you ever gone to test a specific or develop a feature, except it requires use of data that currently only exists in production?

 Instead of going through a very time-consuming database dump and load process, you can use this gem instead.

-This gem is for exporting and importing data from different databases.

-Recommended use is for syncing certain tables from production into development for testing.

-It exports specified tables into yaml stored in db/data.
+It works by dumping certain tables you want into some yaml files in db/data.
+You can then easily load them into your database.
+You can also use them as a way to seed certain tables on new systems.

 ## Installation